In Python, in addition to handling built-in exceptions, we can also define our own custom exceptions.

 Additionally, as we saw when discussing the try-except

-block, we can catch multiple of them
+block, we can catch multiple exceptions.

 try: